volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 };
 ```

-But this code leads to losing the type along the way, as when we will receive an `Option` (in `onChange` handler, for example) we would not be able to tell if the value is `string` or `number`.
+But this code causes the type to be lost on the way, because if we get an `option` (e.g. in the `onChange` handler), we cannot tell if the value is `string` or `number`.

 ## The solution